rDjupedal/TopconLoginSwitcher/README.md

 Do not use this extension for any sensitive data / logins, as the logins are not stored in a secure way.

-To in stall it, simply open the .xpi file in your Firefox browser.
+To install, simply open the .xpi file in your Firefox browser.